oroinc/documentation/backend/entities/entity-merge.rst

 Merge Entities
 ==============

 Entity merge is a complex solution that enables users to merge different entities into one.
-Usually entity merge is used to remove copies of an entity.
+Usually, entity merge is used to remove copies of an entity.
 EntityMergeBundle provides the functionality to select multiple entities from the grid and merge them in a wizard.

 Main Entities
 -------------